k-yoan/surrogate_graph_diffusion/README.md

 ## Structure

+- `data/`: Output data from the numerical experiments and data files used in the Twitter experiments.
 - `src_sbm/`: Contains the source code for the numerical methods and experiment setups on Stochastic Block Models.
 - `src_twitter/`: Contains the source code for the numerical methods and experiment setups on a Twitter dataset.
-- `data/`: Data files used in the Twitter experiments.
-- `results/`: Output data from the numerical experiments.

 ## Installation

 ### Prerequisites

-- Python 3.
+- Python 3.7

 ### Clone the repository:
 ```bash